ShineyDev/pretty/docs/reference/pretty/traceback/index.rst

 pretty.traceback
 ================

-A Python submodule for prettier (and far more useful) stack traces.
+A Python module for prettier (and far more useful) stack traces.

 .. toctree::